marcelebbrecht/powerrouting/README.md

 Download and extract OMNeT++ from above.
 Inetmanet uses OSG for visualization, but it's broken in OMNeT++ 5.1 (if you build inetmanet, you get errors if vizualization feature is enabled).

+First of all, disable the following features and dependencies in inetmanet:
+* AODV
+* OLSR

 Two ways to solve this issue:
 * Disable vizualization features in Inetmanet project settings and comment vizualization options in common.ini, then clean and rebuild Inetmanet
 * Prior build of OMNeT++, edit configure.user: